-Even though Bali has a year round temperature of 80 degrees and enjoys bright sunny days most of the time, there are some brief periods of wonky weather, like the wet season, that some tourists may want to avoid.
+Even though Bali has a year-round temperature of 80 degrees and enjoys bright sunny days most of the time, there are some brief periods of wonky weather, as the wet season, that some tourists may want to avoid.

 Related post: Bali and Seasons: When to travel to the island

 April to September in Bali is the dry season, meaning rainfall amounts are minimal, temperatures are steady and the sun is always ablaze in the sky.
 It’s also the high season, in terms of travel, when most tourists flock to Bali.
 The high season also means that prices on pretty much everything is higher this time of year, as opposed to prices in the off-season.